prestonharberts/fedora-40-configuration/docs/gpu-and-graphics.md

 sudo dnf install vulkan-loader vulkan-loader.i686 vulkan vulkan-tools intel-media-driver ffmpeg-free -y
 ```

-Run the following if you plan to use your NVIDIA GPU:
+(Only for desktop.
+I use default drivers for battery devices) Run the following if you plan to use your NVIDIA GPU:

 ```
 sudo dnf install xorg-x11-drv-nvidia akmod-nvidia libva-nvidia-driver -y